debrahj/japhet_checkers/README.md

 ## Connecting to it
 Setup to the checkers room by running npm install after downloading everything.
-Connect to the game room by opening port 3000.
+Connect to the game room by running node server.

 ## Using It
 Play by selecting your piece and clicking on the tile you want to move to.
 Click [here](http://www.itsyourturn.com/t_helptopic2030.html) to learn how to play checkers.
 Jumping when available is enforced.